Gary E. Kraus, MD, FAANS

 Kraus Back & Neck Institute, Neurosurgery, PA

-“Most patients don’t need to see the inside of an operating room,” affirms Dr. Kraus.“So don’t live in fear and pain,” advises Dr. Oishi.
+“Most patients don’t need to see the inside of an operating room,” Dr. Kraus points out.
+“So don’t live in fear and pain,” advises Dr. Oishi.

 Education: Rensselaer Polytechnic Institute, Troy, NY, BS, Physics, Electrical Engineering; State University of New York/Stony Brook, MD; St. Louis University School of Medicine, St. Louis, MO, Residency in Neurosurgery; Barrow Neurological Institute, Phoenix, AZ, Fellowship Neurovascular, Skull Base Surgery